NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 	// get the starting address of the buffer containing the block using getBufferPtr().

 	//return the first 4 bytes of the buffer that stores the block type.
+		// (Hint: do type casting using int32_t)

 }
 ```